flofriday/blog/posts/the-fastest-mandelbrot-renderer-on-the-playdate/post.md

 ## Rendering in C

 Porting the Lua code from the previous step to C shortens the time to 600ms on the Playdate, a **13x speedup**.
-This means we are hitting comfortable the 30FPS in the Simulator and even on the hardware we no longer count the seconds per frame but the frames per second, which are just below two, but still.
+This means we are hitting the 30FPS mark comfortably in the simulator and even on the hardware we no longer count the seconds per frame but the frames per second, which are just below two, but still.

-Now here I got a little stuck, first I applied an optimization that exploits mathematics and only needs two multiplications instead of 5 per loop iteration but that only reduced the time by 100ms to 500ms.
+Now here I got a little stuck, first I applied an optimization that exploits mathematics and only needs two instead of five multiplications per loop iteration but that only reduced the time by 100ms.

 Replacing the drawRect function (for some reason there is no drawPixel function in the C API but in the Lua API) with getting the frame-buffer and modifying it directly further shortened the time to 270ms.

-I also tried to detect periods up to a length of 20, but this decreased performance back to 330m, even though it could detect periods.
+I also tried to detect periods up to a length of 20, but this decreased performance back to 330ms, even though it could detect periods.
 I assume this is because we are already doing quite few iterations (just 64) compared to other implementations and therefore even if we detect a period we don't save that much time but every time we don't detect a period we still have to calculate the checks.

 In total I managed to reach a **30x speedup** over the Lua version.
 However three to four frames per second aren't that impressive and since this algorithms has no obvious bottlenecks we probably need to implement a more sophisticated one.